Jaynabergman/WETO_ddRAD/02_preprocessing/Demultiplexing.md

 ## Background

-The fastq files that we have received from Genome Qubec represent a single multiplexed plate of sequences (see _Understanding.the.data_ for more details).
-The first thing we have to do to process the raw reads is demultiplex the reads in STACKS using the *process_radtags* program.
+The fastq files that we have received from Genome Qubec represent a single multiplexed plate of sequences (see *Understanding_the_data* for more details).
+The first thing we have to do to process the raw reads is demultiplex the reads in STACKS using the **process_radtags** program.
 This program will sort the raw reads using the unique barcodes to recover the individual samples from the library.

 ### Inputs
 1) The foward (R1) raw fastq.gz file